Financial Aid Terms

 Financial Aid Office (FAO) - The college or university office that is responsible for the determination of financial need and the awarding of financial aid.

-Free Application for Federal Student Aid (FAFSA)Form used to apply for Pell Grants and all other need-based aid.
+Free Application for Federal Student Aid (FAFSA)The FAFSA is the form used to apply for Pell Grants and all other need-based aid.
 As the name suggests, no fee is charged to file a FAFSA.

 Grace PeriodA short time period after graduation during which the borrower is not required to begin repaying his or her student loans.
 The grace period may also kick in if the borrower leaves school for a reason other than graduation or drops below half-time enrollment.
 Depending on the type of loan, you will have a grace period of six months (Stafford Loans) or nine months (Perkins Loans) before you must start making payments on your student loans.
 The PLUS Loans do not have a grace period.